 The restaurant revolution is happening in the dining room and I think it would be good to see famous chefs helping their colleague sommeliers to increase their visibility.

-Journalists might find it easier to talk about a famous chef but perhaps it should be you the ones who have to let sommeliers have their say.
+Journalists might find it easier to talk about a famous chef but perhaps journalists should let sommeliers have their say.
 Recommending a fino or a manzanilla might not be Ángel León’s job, no matter how famous he is, and the Consejo Regulador should propel the figure of the sommelier instead of the chef’s.
 The press should write about the sommeliers, as it did with chefs.

 But the chefs are still the stars.
 We see that in programmes like Masterchef or Top Chef.